shopfloor-works/GCodeMaker/README.md

-# GCodeMaker v1.0
+# GCodeMaker v1.0 by shopfloor.works

-**shopfloor.works** – A standalone, offline-first G‑Code editor and annotator for CNC programmers.
+A standalone, offline-first G‑Code editor and annotator for CNC programmers.

 ## Description